tugberkugurlu/go-bloggy/web/posts/2018/2018-01-31_10-10-00_setting-up-a-mongodb-replica-set-with-docker-and-connecting-to-it-with-a--net-core-app.md

   Set by showing you how to set it up with Docker for non-production environments. '
 created_at: 2018-01-31 10:10:00 +0000 UTC
 tags:
+- MongoDB
+- Docker
+- Databases
+- Architecture
 - ASP.NET Core
-- Docker
-- MongoDB
 slugs:
 - setting-up-a-mongodb-replica-set-with-docker-and-connecting-to-it-with-a--net-core-app
 ---